 Next to a 2-acre pond and on the edge of the woods, we have a small cabin on that is equipped for guests with a sleeping loft and small living space including front porch and open-fire cooking area.
 Accommodations are comfortable but without running water, like “glamping”.
-The cabin is accessible only via foot path or by 4x4 over rugged road that crosses creek during dry soil conditions.
-There is no wi-fi and cell service is poor through Verizon, not available through Sprint.
-Pads for sleeping are comfortable and upstairs loft also has carpet.
+The cabin is accessible only via foot path and narrow bridge or by 4x4 over rugged road that crosses creek during dry soil conditions.
+There is no Wi-Fi at the cabin and cell service is poor through Verizon, not available through Sprint.
+We can make opportunities for using Wi-Fi at the main house.
+Pads for sleeping at the cabin are comfortable and upstairs loft also has carpet.
 We can provide clean sheets and pillow.
 Upstairs may be hot during the humid summer and it may be preferable to move the pads down to the lower level or sleep in a tent or hammock with mosquito net (provided).
 We have propane camp stove for cooking as well as a propane heater for cold mornings in early spring or late fall.
 Swimming is possible in the 2-acre pond.
 Pond water can also be used for bathing with provided camp shower.
 There are multiple docks for easy access to pond.
 Drinking water can be provided from municipal source in 5-gallon containers, if desired.

 Cast iron cooking pan, stainless steel pot, dish washing, salt & pepper and basic cooking and eating implements are provided at the cabin.
-For food, we provide up to 3 eggs each morning and onion or seasonal allium for breakfast.
+For food, we provide fresh eggs each morning and seasonal greens/garlic/onion, etc. as desired.
 Guests will cook eggs on their own to their desired taste.
-Alternately, 1-2 cups of old-fashioned oatmeal with maple syrup can be provided in place of eggs.
+Alternately, oatmeal with maple syrup/ butter is provided.
 We provide one main, hot, home-cooked meal each day in afternoon, usually with ingredients from our farm, usually with beef, pork or chicken.
-In the evenings, we provide yoghurt, nuts and herbal teas.
-Also, we provide 2 granola-type snack bars per day.
-Guests are welcome to supplement their diet by fishing from the pond.
+In the evenings, we provide sour dough bread loaf, yoghurt, nuts and herbal teas.
+Also, we provide trail mix and granola-type snacks.
+We take good care of guests and you will not be hungry.
+Guests are also welcome to fish from the pond.
 Bass, catfish, bluegill and sunfish abound.
 Fishing equipment provided.
-Depending on the season, we will also share some of the fruit harvest: apples, peaches, plums, pears, etc. But guests are expected to ask before harvesting any fruit for their own consumption.
-Some fruits like wild persimmons will be open for collecting as much as you desire!
+Depending on the season, we will also share fruit harvest: apples, peaches, plums, pears, etc.

-We can likely accommodate couples and 2 people travelling together.
+We can likely accommodate couples and 2 people traveling together.

 We expect that most travelers will spend the majority of their time during their stay on our property.
 We can provide for all basic needs.
-We expect that most travelers will have their own transportation.
+We can pick up travelers that do not have their own transportation in nearby cities: Bloomington, Indiana; Terre Haute, Indiana or Indianapolis.
+Both Bloomington and Terre Haute are about 35 minutes away by car.
+Indianapolis is about 1 hr 15 minutes by car.
 Public transportation is not available from our farm.
-Rideshare companies like Lyft and Uber do not operate in our area or would likely be very expensive.
-We may be able to provide transportation to/from Bloomington, Indiana or Terre Haute, Indiana.
-Both Bloomington and Terre Haute are about 35 minutes away by car.
+Rideshare companies like Lyft and Uber do not operate in our area or would likely be very expensive. .

-The best sights in Owen County, Indiana are in McCormick’s Creek State Park.
+The best natural areas to visit in Owen County, Indiana are in McCormick’s Creek State Park.
 It offers many amenities built around a beautiful canyon and creek that flow into the adjacent White River and is nearby the town of Spencer, Indiana with small shops, brewery, restaurants, and grocery.